 Criminology is often described as a 'rendezvous discipline'.
 In other words it uses the disciplines of Psychology, Sociology, History, Law and Anthropology - at the very least - to discuss the problems of crime, offenders and what to do to respond to the issues that they pose.
 Criminology considers how certain behaviours become labelled as 'crime' in some societies at certain times, whilst other societies choose to view these behaviours in different ways.

-If you want to study Criminology there is no "right" background to have and, of note, there is no A Level in Criminology.
+If you want to study Criminology there is no "right" background to have and, of note, until very recently there was no A-Level in Criminology.
 However, do remember that Criminology is not like CSI or The Silence of the Lambs and there is, for example, so much more to studying Criminology than what has become known as 'offender profiling'.

 You cannot 'become' a Criminologist unless you have a degree in Criminology and - most likely - you will have, at the very least, a Masters degree in Criminology or Psychology.